-Choosing the right colour for your kitchen countertop is no easy task, but it’s definitely something you’ll want to spend the time to get right!
+Choosing the right colour for your kitchen countertops is no easy task, but it’s definitely something you’ll want to spend the time to get right!
 After all, your new kitchen is a big investment, and a space you’ll live in for years to come.

 You need to choose a colour that not only works now but will continue to look great into the future.